 This is a HUGE topic.
 Aside from testing, here are the areas that matter most:

-- Move your body in a healthy/appropriate for you way – too much is just as bad as too little.
-Vigorous exercise can be very counterproductive if you struggle with exhaustion and general lack of energy.
+Move your body in a healthy/appropriate way – too much is just as bad as too little.
+Vigorous exercise can be very counterproductive if you struggle with exhaustion and a general lack of energy.